dotnet/AspNetCore.Docs/aspnetcore/grpc/services.md

 The preceding gRPC server streaming method:

 * Creates a bounded channel for producing and consuming `DataResult` messages.
-* Writes messages to the channel from multiple background tasks.
+* Starts a task to read messages from the channel and write them to the response stream.
-* Reads messages from the channel and writes them to the response stream.
+* Writes messages to the channel from multiple threads.

 > [!NOTE]
 > Bidirectional streaming methods take `IAsyncStreamReader<TMessage>` and `IServerStreamWriter<TMessage>` as arguments.
 It's safe to use these types on separate threads from each other.